gumquat/personalGrowthProjects/Python_[intermediate]/README.md

     - Attempt to create each program without assistance in half an hour or less
     - If I get stuck, watch 5 minutes into the video to determine if my approach was sound
-    - return from first step
+    - return to first step

-The end result should assist in a developing a better 'System of Approach' to programming problems.
+The end result should assist in a developing a better 'System of Approach' to programming problems. <br>
 In my experience, a sound and organized Approach creates a smoother development path.

 ```